bonngyn/donut/README.md

 Map functionality that allows users to identify, add or remove location markers that show where the closest location for food to be delivered
 A “shake” functionality while using the app that allows mobile users to shake their phone so that it quickly finds the closest location where food can be delivered.
 Settings for filtering based on time and turning the shake functionality off or on.
-Timer that removes the location markers from the database after a certain amount of time has elapsed Searching and filtering the map based on address.
+Searching and filtering the map based on address.
 Filtering the results based on the settings with location radius and time marked.

 ####  *Why is this project a mobile app rather than a desktop app or website?
 What makes it specific to a mobile context?
 What mobile sensor or capability will you be harnessing to support that?*